 The Picomag has a simple but outstanding design and practically fits in the pocket.
-And by outstanding, we mean the device won the Red Dot Design Award in 2018.
+By outstanding, we mean that the device won the Red Dot Design Award in 2018.
 It has a local display that shows two process variables.
 It defaults to volume flow and temperature, but we can change it to volume flow and totalizer, temperature and totalizer, or whatever floats in the boat.

 Also, the display can show the device tag and status as well as Bluetooth and IO-link communication.
 Plus we can get diagnostics such as alarms, function checks, and warning messages.
 Best of all is the knock function.
 Yes, just knock on the device, and it’ll pop up the parameters or switch the Bluetooth on.

 The Picomag measures temperature and volume flow bidirectionally.
-It can fit many industries and applications; if you have conductive product, then we surely have the Picomag as an option.
+It can fit many industries and applications and is a solid choice for any conductive product.
 It has a nominal diameter from half an inch to two inches and measures up to 750 liters per minute.
 It can also handle pressures up to 16 bar and temps from -10 to 60 degrees Celsius.